Burien Arts is pleased to announce a new program in partnership with the Highline Heritage Museum: In the Artist’s Studio.

 Once inside gatherings are possible again, we will hold classes live at the Museum, 819 SW 152nd Street, Burien, WA.

-Our current artist is Arnulfo Ramirez.
-See his video below:
+Our current artist is Kelly Lyles.
+See her video below:

 Please see videos of previous artists in the series on our Programs page.